ShiraazMoollatjie/listenyt/README.md

 # Wishlist
 This is simply meant to be used for my usecase, but I can see how others may want to use it at a later stage.
 So the current wishlist looks something like:

-* Configurable `youtube-dl` formats because currently it only downloads in `m4a`
+* Configurable `youtube-dl` formats because currently it only downloads in `m4a`.
-* Configurable `youtube-dl` sites because it supports not only youtube
+* Configurable `youtube-dl` sites because it supports not only youtube.
-* Maybe publish completed downloads to the system notification bar
+* Maybe publish completed downloads to the system notification bar.
-* Maybe persisting the downloaded links so that you can cleanup or continue failed downloads
+* Maybe persisting the downloaded links so that you can cleanup or continue failed downloads.
 * Multiple concurrent downloads.
 Currently it downloads sequentially.
 I wasn't sure whether spamming multiple `youtube-dl` instances was a good idea at the time.
+* Notify via OS notification that a download is starting.

 # Legal stuff
 This is only meant for personal use.
 Please don't use this to make money or something weird like that.